optimacare/OasisAzureDeployment/README.md

  - Build and push oasis server and worker images from OasisPlatform/platform-2.0.
  - Oasis Helm charts for the platform.

-This initialization deployment may take up to 20 minutes to run.
+This initialization deployment may take about 20 minutes to run.
 You can follow the progress by opening up the job and view the **Deploy** task output.
+The deployment of Azure resources can be monitored in the Azure Portal under **Deployments** in your resource group.

 At the end it prints a summary of resource names and URLs.
 It might take a few minutes more before those URLs are accessible due to the time kubernetes needs to initialize the Oasis platform.